bwaidelich/Wwwision.PrivateResources/README.md

 To support external cloud storage use the `StreamStrategy` described further below.

-To improve performance and memory footprint you can therefore configure the component to use different strategies to serve the file:
+To improve performance and memory footprint you can therefore configure the middleware to use different strategies to serve the file:

 #### X-Sendfile (Apache) ####